 Despite the tentacle laden image on the cover of the box, I still hoped for tiny octopi with monocles and top hats.
 Instead, I was treated to gnarly chunks of chopped octopus floating in an oily can.
 Where is the fancy in this???

 The chew of the octopus was a lot like old chicken.
 It was a far cry from the tako my daughter and I get at our local sushi hot spot.
 As I continued chewing through the octopus, it leached a putrid fish flavor into my mouth.
 If you’ve ever used powerbait in fishing, I imagine this is what it tastes like.
 A strong rancid fishy taste, strong enough to arouse the senses of fish far away to come nibble at your hook.
 Since when is rancid fishy taste fancy?

-Needless to say, this was not something I would be able to keep down if I swallowed it.
+Needless to say, this was not something I was able to keep down.